72 Biology

 The 4273π project provides materials for teaching and learning bioinformatics, including an SD card image for the low-cost Raspberry Pi computer.
 The resource is tailored for bioinformatics use and includes open educational resources for computational biology.

-Supercytes (CC BY-NC-SA) University of Edinburgh
+Supercytes by University of Edinburgh (CC BY-NC-SA).

 Supercytes is a card game and resource pack (with animated cartoons) about having fun with Biology and encouraging an early interest in science.
 The resource is designed for use in schools (ages 9-18) (or school science clubs).